How to Apply

 Applicants must send official transcripts from all colleges and universities attended (even where a degree was not earned).
 Relay accepts electronic and hard-copy official transcripts.
 Electronic transcripts must meet all the following criteria:

-- Sent via a third-party website to firstname.lastname@example.org (Relay’s Office of Admissions and Enrollment) with instructions for accessing the transcript via a secure username and password;
+- Sent via a third-party website to firstname.lastname@example.org (Relay’s Office of Admissions and Enrollment) with instructions for accessing the verified official transcript via a secure username and password; and

-Applicants who attended an educational institution outside of the United States must submit an official hard-copy transcript in the institution’s sealed envelope to Relay AND have a course-by-course conversion of the international transcript translated into the American system by WES or another accredited Foreign Credential Evaluators (Find a list here.).
+Applicants who attended an educational institution outside of the United States must submit an official hard-copy transcript in the institution’s sealed envelope to Relay AND have a course-by-course evaluation of the international transcript provided by a foreign credential evaluator.
+(Please see our Guide to Submitting Non-U.S. Transcripts to Relay here.)

 Hard-copy transcripts must arrive in a sealed, unopened institutional envelope, addressed to: